 Oslo is a peculiar culinary city.
-There are very few Norwegian restaurateurs in fine dining – at least at a Michelin-star-level.
-Besides, Bent Stiansen who has held one Michelin-star at restaurant Statholdergaarden for 20 consecutive years, there are actually none.
+There are very few Norwegian chefs doing fine dining – at least at a Michelin-star-level.
+Besides Bent Stiansen, who has held one Michelin-star at restaurant Statholdergaarden for 20 consecutive years, there are actually none.
 It took a Dane to obtain three-Michelin-stars at restaurant Maaemo.
 Swedish Mikael Svensson at restaurant Kontrast was awarded one Michelin-star in 2016, the same year another Swede, Björn Svensson, decided to close his one-Michelin-starred restaurant Fauna.
 If we look at star-candidates for 2018, I would say the obvious picks are restaurant À L’aise with Danish head chef Ulrik Jepsen, and Bokbacka, with Swedish head chef Simon Weinberg.
 Don’t get me wrong – I couldn’t be happier about the fact that Oslo is a Scandinavian melting pot!

-Hedda and I returned to restaurant Kontrast in late August this year, celebrating two years together.
-My previous visit here was on the first day they reopened at Vulkan on the 8th of April 2015.
-I also attended the Chef’s Dinner in October the same year, but, to be fair, that was a special event.
+I returned to Kontrast in late August this year for my second visit.
+My previous visit was on the 8th of April 2015, on the very first day Kontrast reopened at Vulkan.
+I also attended the Chef’s Dinner in October the same year, but that was a special event.
 In either case, it feels like ages ago.
 Since then, chef Mikael Svensson has won his first Michelin star in 2016 and reclaimed it in 2017.
 Not a small feat!
 I was excited to see how the team had developed, and how different the menu would be from opening day.

 We were welcomed by the head sommelier at Kontrast, Marko Radicev, who would also be our main waiter and host for the evening.
 A terrific guy, who gave us excellent wine recommendations, and kept a keen eye on our table throughout the meal.
 Champagne spilled into our glasses and snacks hit the table shortly after.
 Obviously, we had selected the big menu Store Kontraster with 10 courses priced at NOK 1450, over the smaller Små Kontraster that has only 6 courses priced at NOK 950.
 You gotta go all in at a place like this.

-All snacks were delicious, with the løyrom tartelettes being the clear winner for me (it was pure heaven in a bite), while the chip of scallops with roe and tartare was my least favorite.
-A sort of bonus dish, or extra snack, that wasn’t on the menu appeared in between the snacks and starters.
-Monkfish liver with star anise- and aquavit-cured monkfish cheeks, topped with a refreshing elderflower vinaigrette.
+All snacks were delicious, with the “løyrom” (vendace roe) tartelettes being the clear winner for me, while the chip of scallops with roe and tartare was my least favorite.
+An extra snack that wasn’t on the menu appeared in between the other snacks and starters.
+It was monkfish liver with star anise and aquavit cured monkfish cheeks, topped with a refreshing elderflower vinaigrette.
 If you haven’t tried monkfish liver, you are missing out.
 Bot the taste and texture are amazing, and Kontrast managed to elevate it even further in this wonderful dish.
 This is an ingredient I’d like to see on more menus in the future.